c-w/ghp-import/README.md

 100% derivative.
 You should never edit files in your `gh-pages` branch by hand if you're using this script because you will lose your work.

-When used with a prefix, only files blow the set prefix will be destroyed, limiting the above warning to just that directory and everything below it.
+When used with a prefix, only files below the set prefix will be destroyed, limiting the above warning to just that directory and everything below it.

 Usage